elleem/reading-notes/401/reading11.md

 What are the key features and benefits of Jupyter Lab, and how does it differ from Jupyter Notebook?

-Jupyter Lab offers a unified model for viewing and handling data formats, with many different allowable formats.
+Jupyter Lab is a text editor that offers a unified model for viewing and handling data formats, with many different allowable formats.

+It also allows multi-window support (side by side views), integrated terminal, drag and drop functionality.

+It sounds like Lab allows for multiple files vs a single file with Notebook, but both are supported.

+- = to zoom, [] for rotation, 0 to reset.
+You could go wild with keyboard shortcuts.

+Command mode when opening the notebook.
+Use the arrow keys to navigate. a to add a cell above, b for below, dd to delete.  y to code, m for markdown, enter to edit the currently active cell.

+markdown note: create equations with $   $

+shift enter to run the cell

 ### Numpy Tutorial